dsc-courses/dsc80-2023-wi/tech_support.md

 Every time you work on DSC 80, activate this environment by running `conda activate dsc80` in your terminal.

 To open a Jupyter Notebook, use the `jupyter notebook` command in your terminal.
-If you get an error saying that command is not defined, **after** you've activated the `dsc80` conda environment for the first time, run `conda install jupyter`.

 ### Git